 The issue of “when” Christ (the Spirit of Christ) was born is irrelevant in establishing whether Christ is self-existing.
 No can be born of their own will.
 The existence of a Spirit begins at birth.
 Jesus said, “I came out of the Father,” meaning that He was not always in existence.
 God is the one true God and “Father of all” who created all of us in the womb, as both the Psalmist and Isaiah said.
 So, John called Christ “the Beginning of the Creation of God.”

 |The image of the invisible God||The oneness of Christ and God is emphasized through the Bible’s explanation of the Spirit of Christ as the “image of the invisible God,” and as “the Word.”

-This oneness was communicated so strongly through the statement “YHVH our ELOHIM (I), YHVH (and the Father), ECHAD (are one).”
+This oneness was communicated so strongly through the statement “Yihvah our ELOHIM (I), Yihvah (and the Father), ECHAD (are one).”

 It is really the confusion about this concept that led to the creation of Tertullian’s homoiousia theory, the earliest form of the Trinity doctrine.

 The Spirit of Christ was God’s “face” to Cain, Adam, Moses, and Abraham.
 This oneness of Christ with God surpasses our oneness with God, expressed by Jesus’ statement, “may they be one in Us.”

 It was this unique relationship that led to the idea that Christ was “coessential with the Father.”
 But, while we stand in awe of the relationship between Christ and God, we always need to remember that the invisible God is the Almighty God; He did not really need Christ’s help to carry out His plan of salvation, any more than He needs our help.
 Christ shares in God’s glory because of His submission, just as we will also share in His glory.
 But in fact, it is only God who has allowed us to share in His glory.
 He is the true creator and architect of all things.